“Who should I contact if I have a question that is not answered here?”

 I see you teach Taekwondo and Hapkido.
 Which is better?

 Each type of martial arts has its own unique merits.
 For example, Taekwondo is better for defending at a distance, while Hapkido is much better at close quarters.
 If you are interested in losing weight, Taekwondo will help you more than Hapkido, but Hapkido can help you with breathing control and balance.
-In the end, Lee’s encourages you to try both styles and see which works better for you.
+In the end, Lee’s encourages you to try and train in both styles as they complement each other.
 Many people feel that learning both at the same time is best, while some solely follow a single art.
 In the end, the decision is up to you.

 Age Requirements